h2oai/datatable/docs/api/frame/to_numpy.rst

     column: int
         Convert a single column instead of the whole frame.
 This column index can be negative, indicating columns counted from the end of the frame.

+    c_contiguous: bool
+        If `False`, the resulting numpy array will have the same memory layout as the datatable frame, i.e. column-major or `C_CONTIGUOUS`.
+        If `True`, the numpy array will be row-major or `F_CONTIGUOUS`.

     return: numpy.ndarray | numpy.ma.core.MaskedArray
         The returned array will be 2-dimensional with the same :attr:`.shape`